yyong-brs/learn-kubernetes/chapter8.md

 Jobs add their own labels to the Pods they create.
 The job-name label is always added, so you can navigate to Pods from the Job.
 My output in figure 8.12 shows that the Job has had one successful completion and the calculation result is available in the logs.

 ![图8.12](.\images\Figure8.12.png)

-​										**Figure 8.12 Jobs create Pods, make sure they complete, and then leave them in the cluster.**
+<center>图 8.12 Jobs create Pods, make sure they complete, and then leave them in the cluster</center>

 It’s always useful to have different options for computing Pi, but this is just a simple example.
 You can use any container image in the Pod spec so you can run any kind of batch process with a Job.
 You might have a set of input items that need the same work done on them; you can create one Job for the whole set, which creates a Pod for each item, and Kubernetes distributes the work all throughout the cluster.
 The Job spec supports this with the following two optional fields: